Flying with a Baby: Tips for Before and During Your Flight

 Pre-Boarding Policy

-In my experience, all US airlines include family boarding as part of their pre-boarding.
-Check-in in advance, especially if you’re one of those people who get to the gate just before boarding.
+All US airlines include family boarding as part of their pre-boarding.
+I recommend getting to the gate with a little bit of extra time.
 It makes the boarding process a lot less stressful, especially if you’re flying an airline that doesn’t have pre-selected seats.

 Seating Selection